Suppose we have a custom domain name called pi.xtestgo.xyz

 sudo ./loclx account login

-will ask you to enter your access token which you can get from your dashboard https://localxpose.io/dashboard
+This will ask you to enter your access token, which you can copy from your LocalXpose dashboard (opens in a new tab).

 sudo systemctl enable localxpose.service